Freeze your Credit

 Support our Mission

-The best way to support us is to apply for one of our credit card offers.
+The best way to support us is to reach out for a free credit consultation.
 Our site is 100% independent from all three US credit bureaus.

 Whether you have good or bad credit, you should know how to freeze and unfreeze your credit at all bureaus.
 Unfortunately, the credit bureaus have little incentive to simplify the process.